-IDLE machine monitoring allows installations with main storage restrictions to detect and FORCE users which have been idle for a long time: The CP control blocks of an average CMS machine with 4MB of virtual storage occupy approx. 9 pages of real storage in VM (for example, for VMDBK, page tables, virtual device control blocks), and this can considerably impact performance on systems with hundreds of users, especially when no expanded storage is available.
-Forcing idle users will free these control blocks, and reduce paging activity for the remaining users.
+IDLE machine monitoring allows installations with main storage restrictions to detect and FORCE users that have been idle for a long time: The CP control blocks of an average CMS machine with 4 MB of virtual storage occupy approximately nine pages of real storage in VM (for example, for VMDBK, page tables, virtual device control blocks), and this can considerably impact performance on systems with hundreds of users.
+Forcing idle users will free these control blocks and reduce paging activity for the remaining users.
 However, any data stored by a forced user onto temporary minidisks will be lost.
 When many of these forced users LOGON again later, the LOGON processing is going to cause some additional system load too.
 Force idle users only when a real storage constraint is the reason for unsatisfactory system performance.
 Use the 'NODISC' argument of the FC FORCEUSR command if only the logged on idle users are to be forced for security reasons.